Royal 1st Devon Yeomanry: Palestine 1917–18

 With the 74th Division, it took part in the invasion of Palestine in 1917 and 1918.
 It fought in the Second and Third Battles of Gaza (including the capture of Beersheba and the Sheria Position).
 At the end of 1917, it took part in the capture and defence of Jerusalem and in March 1918 in the Battle of Tell 'Asur.
 On 3 April 1918, the Division was warned that it would move to France and by 30 April 1918 had completed embarkation at Alexandria.

 France and Flanders 1918

-On 7 May 1918, 16th (Royal 1st Devon and Royal North Devon Yeomanry) Battalion, Devonshire Regiment landed at Marseilles, France with 74th (Yeomanry) Division.
+On 7 May 1918, 16th (Royal 1st Devon and Royal North Devon Yeomanry) Battalion, Devonshire Regiment landed at Marseille, France with 74th (Yeomanry) Division.
 It served in France and Flanders with the division for the rest of the war.
 From September 1918, as part of III Corps of Fourth Army, it took part in the Hundred Days Offensive including the Second Battle of the Somme (Second Battle of Bapaume) and the Battles of the Hindenburg Line (Battle of Épehy).
 In October and November 1918 it took part in the Final Advance in Artois and Flanders.
 By the Armistice it was east of Tournai, Belgium, still with 229th Brigade, 74th (Yeomanry) Division.